geant04/Project4-WebGPU-Forward-Plus-and-Clustered-Deferred/README.md

 Ms for naive increases in a linear fashion, while both forward plus and deferred scale nearly logarithmically.
 This is mostly from the localized binning of the lights, allowing lesser lighting calculations per fragment based on the cluster.
 Deferred runs much faster than forward because of the single light shading for what's on screen, avoiding overdraw from Sponza's complex geometry.

-I would expect that for simpler scenes, like a simeple plane, the overhead from sampling deferred's expensive texture formats would cause worse performance compared to forward plus, which has most fragments present on screen immediately with little overdraw.
+I would expect that for simpler scenes, like a simple plane, the overhead from sampling deferred's expensive texture formats would cause worse performance compared to forward plus, which has most fragments present on screen immediately with little overdraw.

 ---
 ### Performance vs. Number of Clusters (Based on Tile Size)